ishfulthinking/Python-Hand-Gesture-Recognition/README.md

-## Objective 2: Create tools to hold hand data and write on screen
+## Objective 2: Create tools for hand data and screen writing

 Now that we have our base input code working, let's continue building our foundation.
 Before we jump into coding the background differencing, finger counting, etc. let's start organized so we